sy-renz-anthony/SmartBin/README.md

 \
-SENDER_EMAIL_ID=<the email address used as sender for your email service, enclose it with '     '> BREVO_EMAIL_API_ENDPOINT=<the url endpoint of brevo api, enclose it with '     '>
+SENDER_EMAIL_ID=<the email address used as sender for your email service, enclose it with '     '> BREVO_EMAIL_API_ENDPOINT=<the url endpoint of brevo api, enclose it with '     '> BREVO_API_KEY=<the API key provided by brevo for your account used to verify your identity for their email service, enclose it with '     '>

 * I am using various external services to build this app, you can use the same service provider I signed up for since they are free or you can use your own.
 I am using mongo DB for my database, you can visit them at: https://www.mongodb.com/ and sign-up for a free account.
 I want to stress out that although there is a local version of mongodb you can install on your machine, it is advisable to use the online mongo DB instead since I am using mongoose session on my code. they are similar to transactions in RDBMS and this feature requires replica sets.
 A functionality not automatically set up on mongodb local versions, unless you can set it up on your local machine yourself, you need to use the online mongo DB instead or else the code will not work.
 And don't forget to create a collection named "SmartBin".
 Also, I am using brevo as my email service provider for the email functionality.
 Since they are permanently disabling the port used for the smtp service because of security reasons, I migrated the system to use the brevo api service.
 You can visit them at: https://www.brevo.com/ and sign-up for a free account.
 After setting it up they will provide you with the values needed to make the email functionality work such as SMTP_USERNAME, SMTP_PASSWORD, and the rest.